Enchanting animal lanterns at Woodland Park Zoo’s WildLanterns winter light show. Credit: Nancy Chaney

-At over $100 for a family of four, that’s a lot to swallow.
+At well over $100 for a family of four, that’s a lot to swallow.
 But consider this: WildLanterns is a fundraiser for the zoo.
-During the four months the zoo was completely closed, the animals still had to eat and the keepers still had to take care of them.
+During the months the zoo was completely closed last year, the animals still had to eat and the keepers still had to take care of them.
 You might feel a little better about those ticket prices knowing that the money goes to animal care.

 But if you had to choose between seeing the animals or seeing the lanterns … well, actually you don’t have to choose.
 The lanterns look beautiful during the day, too!
 If you’re planning a day trip to see the animals, you’ll see big colorful sculptures, just not lit up.

 Once you enter, you can stay as long as you want (plan for 1–2 hours).
 The event goes on rain or shine, so dress for the weather.
 We visited on a rainy night, and the lights were actually even more beautiful with the reflections on the wet pavement.

 The restrooms are open.
 Food kiosks are open, or you are welcome to bring your own snacks.
 The former Rainforest Pavilion got a remodel a couple of years ago and is now reopened as 1899 Grove.